MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/prepare-my-users-email-templates.md

 has been enabled with phone calling capabilities.
 You should now see a dial pad tab on your client, enabling you to make outgoing calls and listen to your voicemail.
 When a call comes in, you'll receive an alert, just like you would for an instant message.
-Just select the alert to answer the call – it’s that easy!
+Just select the alert to answer the call – it's that easy!

 CALL TO ACTION